bduke-dev/CSSSlider/README.md

     }
 }
 ```
-Now the the other part of the animation, is the actual timing of the animation.
-As there are multiple arrows, they each need a little bit of timing so that they do not all diaplay at the same time.
+Now the other part of the animation, is the actual timing of the animation.
+As there are multiple arrows, they each need a little bit of timing so that they do not all display at the same time.
 The syntax for that is ``` (animation or -webkit-animation): (time of whole show in ms) infinite (delay start of animation) ``` To figure out the delay, take the time of the show in ms and divide by the number of images.
-Start the fitst arrow with a delay of 0ms, and increase them by the time we just found.
+Start the first arrow with a delay of 0ms, and increase them by the time we just found.
 In mine that was 40000/6 = 6666.6666666667ms.
 ```css
 /*STARTING ARROW ANIMATION, FOR WHICH TO BE ON TOP*/
 #cssSlider> #play:checked~ #pageNav> #previousArrow> #slideL6,